The Chevelles: 2010 - present

 In 2010 The Chevelles undertook a World Tour to support the Barbarella-Girl God compilation and new album Accelerator commencing at the Big Day Out in Perth, and followed by a tour through the USA (including appearances at SXSW) and by performances in the UK, Spain and Brazil.

 Again in 2011 The Chevelles undertook a 21st Anniversary Tour commencing at Southbound musical festival, and then proceeding to the U.S .(including appearances at SXSW) and other shows in the trans atlantic region of the US and then over to Spain playing sold-out shows across the country.

-The Chevelles continued to tour their beloved Spain every few years and demo new material in their Fremantle Atomic Garage studio over the next ten years for upcoming releases with Wicked Cool Records which resulted in the release of the single “Bettie Page” in 2015 (co-written with Little Steven) and “Steve McQueen - I wish I was” in 2019 and “Something About You” in 2022 with Ian Tubbs on drums.
 Ian Tubbs was replaced on drums by long term friend and previous drummer Dave Shaw who had returned back from the East Coast during covid in 2022.
+The Chevelles continue to tour their beloved Spain every few years and play live shows in Australia.
+They also continue to demo and release new material recorded and mixed and mastered in their Fremantle Atomic Garage studio.
+Releases with Wicked Cool Records over the past years include the single “Bettie Page” in 2015 (co-written with Little Steven) and “Steve McQueen - I wish I was” in 2019 and “Something About You” in 2022 and their most recent fuzz soaked garage rock release "Caveman" 2025.